ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Step one: Identify other agents within radius of "RNeighborhood" of a specific agent.

 I pick agents[0] to be my agent and usees its location to check for the other within a radius of RNeighborhood.
 This was implemented as a for loop running through all agents (SIMAgent::agents.size(), starting with agents[1] as nr 0 was the one I picked for separation.
 The distance was calculated as a two dimensional vector representing the distance between agent 0's GPos and each of the other agents' GPos.
 If the lengt of this vector was less than the RNeighborhood, agent's tmp = (agent's goal - GPos) was normalized and cumulated for each agent within the RNeighborhood.
-This cumulative distance measure was used to calculate a new thetad +180 degrees for agent 0 to separate from the neighboring agents.
+This cumulative distance measure was used to calculate a new thetad degrees for agent 0 to separate from the neighboring agents.

+At first when executing the program with a radius, RNeighborhood, of 3.0 and 14 agents, the separation appeared like flee.
+By increasing the radius to 70. the separation was noticable.
+One agent clearly seperates away from its nearest agents.
+As should be expected, the separation effect only takes place if other agents are present in agents[0]'s neighborhood.
+The separation effect is even easier observed with many agents (60 agents) in an arrival formation as the separation command is initiated.